minsikim-42/kms_c_games/kms_pixel_shooting_game/README.md

 please git clone, and you can play before `chmod 777 shooting_start_v0.42(virsion)`, and `./shooting_start_v0.42(virsion)`

 you can play only Mac!
+(M1 Not Yet)

 ### P1 Key
 - right: d